Deshaies: History

 The current mayor is Jeanny Marc.

 Geography

 Deshaies is located on the leeward northwest coast of Basse-Terre Island and is secluded in a bay, where two headlands stick out.
 Deshaies' coordinates are 16° 18 ' N & 61° 48 'W. The mountain range is east while the Caribbean Sea is west.

 It includes Kahouanne, an uninhabited islet of 1,500 metres from the coast.
 It is about 0.541 km2 in area and is a protected site.

 Climate

 Like any other Eastern Caribbean town, Deshaies experiences quite evenly spread rainfall during the year, with a wetter season between July and November which coincides with hurricane season.
 The town receives 1500–2500 mm (60–100 in) of rainfall.
 Tropical heat is the norm, bringing constant highs of around 32 °C (89 °F) that drop to 20 °C (68 °F) at night.

 Trade winds, called alizés, blow from the northeast and often temper the climate.

+Population

+The inhabitants are called Deshaisiens in French.